-Figure 9: SQL Server Properties Window-Service Tab
+Figure 5: SQL Server Properties Window-Service Tab

 - e In the Binary Path entry, note or record the path described within the quotation marks.
-This is the file path to the SQL Server instance binary files (the path is contained only within the quotation marks-ignore the text outside the quotes). - 2 Open Windows Firewall by selecting Start > Control Panel > System and Services > Administrative Tools > Windows Firewall with Advanced Settings.

-If you are using Windows 8.1, select Start > All apps > Windows System > Control Panel > System and Services > Administrative Tools > Windows Firewall > Advanced Settings.

-- 3 In the left-hand pane of the Windows Firewall with Advanced Security window, right-click on Inbound Rules and select New Rule. - 4 In the New Inbound Rule wizard, select the Program option and click [Next]. - 5 Select the This program path option. - 6 Click [Browse] and locate the sqlservr.exe file at the binary file path you recorded in step 1 then click [Open]. - 7 Select the Allow the connection option then click [Next]. - 8 Select the Domain, Public, and Private check boxes then click [Next].
+This is the file path to the SQL Server instance binary files (the path is contained only within the quotation marks-ignore the text outside the quotes). - 3 Open Windows Firewall by selecting Start > System and Security > Administrative Tools > Windows Firewall with Advanced Settings. - If you are using Windows 8.1 or Windows 10, select Star > All apps > Windows System > Control Panel > System and Security Administrative 1001s > Windows Firewall > Advanced Settings. - 4 In the left-hand pane of the Wipcows Firewill Advanced Security window, right-click Inbound Rules, and then select the Rule. - 5 In the New Inbount Rule wizard, select the Program option, and then click [Next]. - 6 Select the mis program path of on - 7 Click [Stroyse] and locate the squservr.exe file at the binary file path you recorded in step 1, and then click [Open]. - 8 Select the Allow pnnection option, and then click [Next]. - 9 Select the Dordan, Public, and Private check boxes, and then click [Next].

-- 9 Type the name of your SQL Server instance in the Name box. - 10 Click [Finish] to create the firewall exception for the SQL Server Database Engine service.
+- 10 Type the name of your SQL Server instance in the Name box. - 11 Click [Finish] to create the firewall exception for the SQL Server Database Engine service.